-The number, size, and location of installed crossframes and/or other bracing members required to ensure adequate strength and stability before girders are released from lifting cranes, hold cranes, or both shall be addressed in the Erection Engineering Calculations, including evaluation of associated connection details and evaluation of the strength and stiffness of the provided cross-frames.
-The required number, size, and location of cross-frames and other bracing members shall be indicated in the Erection Plans and Procedures.
+The number, size, and location of installed cross-frames and/or other bracing members required to ensure adequate strength and stability before girders are released from lifting cranes, hold cranes, or both shall be addressed in the Erection Engineering Calculations, including evaluation of associated connection details and evaluation of the strength and stiffness of the provided crossframes.
+The required number, size, and location of cross-frames and other bracing members shall be indicated in the Erection Plans and Procedures. the lateral-torsional bucking capacity.
+Typically, a hold crane should not be considered as a brace point in the evaluation of the lateral-torsional buckling capacity of a girder; in most cases, the crane cable and crane system are flexible and not capable of providing the lateral resistance necessary to be considered as a brace point.